clemsonciti/workshop-python-intro-to-hadoop/08-permissions.md

 -rwxrwxrwx 1 vlad bio  4215  2010-08-29 22:30 final.grd
 ~~~

-Whoops: everyone in the world can read it&mdash;and what's worse,
+Whoops: everyone in the world can read it---and what's worse,
 modify it!
 (They could also try to run the grades file as a program,
 which would almost certainly not work.)